From Nutrition to Masks, Here's How to Get Clear Skin the Right Way

-Less is more
+1. Less is more

-"Remember that sometimes less is more.
-With all the constant marketing of anti-aging products and systems now, sometimes we think the more we do, the younger we'll get.
+"Remember that sometimes less is more," says Dr. Krant.
+"With all the constant marketing of anti-aging products and systems now, sometimes we think the more we do, the younger we'll get.
 Sadly, sometimes that can work against you.
 Too many anti-aging products or procedures can actually make the skin more irritated, red, and flaky and produce the appearance of more fine lines due to deep dryness and microscopic swelling.
 So first, stop everything."

 You may think the key to smooth skin is a super clean face, but that's not true.
 In fact, too much washing will probably do more damage than good.

-"It's important to gently remove makeup and actual dirt from the skin, but it's a bit of a myth that we have to scrub ourselves squeaky clean two or three times daily," said Krant.
-"Sometimes overwashing can produce the same overdryness and irritation that anti-aging products can create.
+"It's important to gently remove makeup and actual dirt from the skin, but it's a bit of a myth that we have to scrub ourselves squeaky clean two or three times daily," advises Krant.
+"Sometimes overwashing can produce the same over-dryness and irritation that anti-aging products can create.
 When we wash too much and strip away the skin's natural, healthy, moisturizing oils, we create redness and flakiness, and the skin actually gets a counterproductive signal to start producing more oil to keep itself protected.
 This is how we can end up both dry and oily at the same time.
 Reduce the amount of cleansing and let the skin relax."

 We know it's tempting to squeeze and pick at any zits that happen to show up on your face, but don't.

+If you really want smooth skin, get rid of the dead, flaky skin on the surface.
 "It's a myth that exfoliation can dry or thin the skin," says healthy skin care expert and Skin Authority CEO Celeste Hilling.
 "Regular exfoliation speeds up the cell turnover process, allowing the body to produce moisture-bearing properties like hyaluronic acid.
 Exfoliation also helps to plump the skin by churning up elastin and collagen production."

 Hilling recommends using a natural resurfacing agent such as glycolic acid to gently dissolve dead surface skin cells so they can be replaced with new, plump ones.

-Clean your brushes
+5. Clean your brushes

 How often do you clean your makeup brushes?
 Probably not often enough.
 Dirt, grime and oils left in the brushes can cause breakouts, leaving your skin far from smooth.
 Fortunately, it's easy enough to clean them yourself using a simple bar of soap.

 Note: Steer away from scented body soaps and go for a natural soap like those offered by South of France Natural Body Care to remove the gunk without leaving anything behind.

-The food we put into our bodies affects how we look in more ways than our belt size.
+Turns out that your mother was right — you really are what you eat, and your skin may be a perfect reflection of your inner health.
 According to Dr. Michelle Yagoda, NYC facial plastic surgeon, aesthetic integrative beauty expert and co-creator of BeautyScoop, "Foods rich in lean proteins and omega-3 fatty acids are especially effective at delivering smoother skin.
 They aid the skin in retaining moisture and fortify the skin's natural moisture barrier."